Znurre/perfect-error-handling/README.md

 In order to make the design as simple as possible, I decided to use a `std::shared_ptr` for the storage.
 This allows both the promise and any result objects to have a reference to the same data, while still making sure that there can be no dangling references if either of them go out of scope (which will happen).

-This way the promise can simply assign the value in the `return_value` function, and it will immediately be reflected in any `result<T>` objects created from this promise.
+This way the promise can simply assign the value in the `return_value` method, and it will immediately be reflected in any `result<T>` objects created from this promise.

 Another thing worth nothing is the implementation of `await_suspend`.
 Here you can see how we are checking if the `std::expected` stored in our shared pointer contains an error, and if so, we do 3 things: